ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 ![Hisplot - Distribution Of Predicted 6-Month CLTV By Cluster](../5_Prescriptive_Sales_Analysis/Assets/Py_30_Distribution_Of_Predicted_6_Month_CLTV_Histplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The majority of customers have a predicted 6-month CLTV below $1,500 with (%25.90).
+  - A small percentage (<4%) have significantly higher CLTV, exceeding $3,000, indicating highly valuable customers.
+  - The distribution shows a right-skew, suggesting many customers have low CLTV with a few high-value outliers.

+- **Trends And Implications:**.
+  - The bulk of revenue comes from a few high-CLTV customers, important for targeting with retention strategies.
+  - High potential exists in increasing the CLTV of mid-range customers through strategic marketing and engagement.
+  - Differentiated approaches may be required to maximise the potential of both low and high CLTV groups.

+- **Actionable Takeaways:**.
+  - Focus on personalised engagement and exclusive offers for high-CLTV customers to retain their business.
+  - Implement upselling and cross-selling strategies for mid-range customers to boost their CLTV.
+  - Develop broad engagement campaigns to gradually increase the CLTV of the larger low-value segment.

+#
 **Hisplot - Distribution Of Predicted 6-Month CLTV By Cluster**
 ![Hisplot - Distribution Of Predicted 6-Month CLTV By Cluster](../5_Prescriptive_Sales_Analysis/Assets/Py_31_Distribution_Of_Predicted_6_Month_CLTV_By_Cluster_Histplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Cluster 2 has the highest number of customers, comprising 37.95% of the total, indicating a significant proportion with promising CLTV.
+  - Clusters 0 and 1 represent substantial portions (32.53% and 13.25% respectively), with room for targeted growth.
+  - Cluster 3 contains fewer customers (16.27%), focusing on niche, potentially high-value interactions.

+- **Trends And Implications:**.
+  - The distribution suggests potential for increasing revenue by focusing on the largest clusters, particularly Cluster 2.
+  - Opportunities exist to enhance the value of Clusters 0 and 1 through targeted strategies.
+  - Retention and upsell strategies in Cluster 3 could maximise their specialised value.

+- **Actionable Takeaways:**.
+  - Prioritise engagement and value maximisation for customers in Cluster 2 to leverage its sise advantage.
+  - Implement personalised marketing efforts to grow CLTV in Clusters 0 and 1.
+  - Develop specialised retention programs for Cluster 3 to maintain and increase their contribution.

+#
 **Hisplot - Distribution Of Predicted 6-Month CLTV By Segement**
 ![Hisplot - Distribution Of Predicted 6-Month CLTV By Segment](../5_Prescriptive_Sales_Analysis/Assets/Py_32_Distribution_Of_Predicted_6_Month_CLTV_By_Segment_Histplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The distribution across CLTV segments is relatively balanced, with each segment holding around 19-20% of the customers.
+  - The "Very Low" segment slightly leads with 20.48% of customers, indicating a larger group with minimal predicted revenue.
+  - High and Very High segments together represent a smaller portion, highlighting areas for strategic growth.

+- **Trends And Implications:**.
+  - Balanced distribution suggests opportunities exist across all segments to improve customer value.
+  - The concentration in the lower CLTV segments implies a need to enhance strategies for increasing customer spending.
+  - Elevating mid-tier customers to higher segments could significantly impact overall CLTV.

+- **Actionable Takeaways:**.
+  - Implement engagement and loyalty programs tailored for the "Very Low" and "Low" segments to boost their spending.
+  - Develop focused campaigns to nurture potential in "Medium" segment customers to move them into higher tiers.
+  - Maintain and reward the "High" and "Very High" segments to sustain and enhance their value.

+#
 **Hisplot - Distribution Of Predicted 6-Month CLTV By Strategy**
 ![Hisplot - Distribution Of Predicted 6-Month CLTV By Strategy](../5_Prescriptive_Sales_Analysis/Assets/Py_33_Distribution_Of_Predicted_6_Month_CLTV_By_Strategy_Histplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The distribution of customers is relatively even across different CLTV strategies, with slight variation, indicating diverse needs.
+  - The "Re-engage + Exit" strategy group is the largest at 20.48%, suggesting many customers require effort to remain active or be phased out.
+  - Other strategies like "Educate + Re-target" and "Retain + Reward" are each nearly 20%, highlighting the need for targeted engagement and retention efforts.

+- **Trends And Implications:**.
+  - There is a balanced need for different strategies to address the variety of customer engagement levels.
+  - Significant portions of the customer base require re-engagement, indicating potential optimization in initial retention efforts.
+  - Personalised approaches could yield better results across segments by addressing specific customer needs and behaviors.

+- **Actionable Takeaways:**.
+  - Prioritise re-engagement efforts for the largest group with tailored messages to either retain or gracefully exit inactive customers.
+  - Develop education and retargeting campaigns to increase customer understanding and foster deeper connections.
+  - Implement personalised rewards and retention initiatives to sustain engagement for high-value customers.

+#
 **Boxplot - Distribution Of Predicted 6-Month CLTV By Cluster**
 ![Boxplot - Distribution Of Predicted 6-Month CLTV By Cluster](../5_Prescriptive_Sales_Analysis/Assets/Py_34_Distribution_Of_Predicted_6_Month_CLTV_By_Cluster_Boxplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Cluster 3 has the highest predicted CLTV, with a mean of $3,842, highlighting its value.
+  - Cluster 2 shows a moderate CLTV with a mean of $1,223, indicating steady potential.
+  - Clusters 0 and 1 have lower CLTVs, suggesting room for targeted growth initiatives.

+- **Trends And Implications:**.
+  - High CLTV in Cluster 3 suggests that investing in retention could yield significant returns.
+  - Moderate performance in Cluster 2 indicates opportunities to boost these customers into higher CLTV brackets.
+  - Clusters 0 and 1 require enhanced engagement strategies to maximise their value potential.

+- **Actionable Takeaways:**.
+  - Focus on personalised experiences and rewards for Cluster 3 to sustain their high CLTV.
+  - Implement upselling and cross-selling strategies in Cluster 2 to increase their customer value.
+  - Develop targeted marketing campaigns for Clusters 0 and 1 to improve their engagement and CLTV.

+#
 **Boxplot - Distribution Of Predicted 6-Month CLTV By Segment (Strategy & Marketing Channel Included)**
 ![Boxplot - Distribution Of Predicted 6-Month CLTV By Cluster (Strategy & Marketing Channel Included)](../5_Prescriptive_Sales_Analysis/Assets/Py_35_Distribution_Of_Predicted_6_Month_CLTV_By_Segment_Boxplot.png)
 *Generated using seaborn library*
+#

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The "Very High" segment shows the highest predicted CLTV with a mean of $2,962, indicating their critical importance for revenue.
+  - "High" and "Medium" segments demonstrate potential for increased value through targeted upselling and personalization.
+  - "Very Low" and "Low" segments have lower CLTV, suggesting the need for re-engagement and incentivisation strategies.

+- **Trends And Implications:**.
+  - The distribution highlights the importance of maintaining and maximising the value of the "Very High" segment.
+  - Effective engagement in "High" and "Medium" segments can transition these customers to higher value brackets.
+  - Addressing challenges in "Very Low" and "Low" segments can improve overall CLTV and reduce churn.

+- **Actionable Takeaways:**.
+  - Implement retention and reward programs for the "Very High" segment using personalised communication channels.
+  - Focus on upselling and personalised marketing for "High" and "Medium" segments to boost their purchasing behavior.
+  - Develop re-engagement campaigns and incentives for the "Very Low" and "Low" segments to enhance customer lifetime value.

 #
 **Boxplot - Distribution Of Predicted 6-Month CLTV By Strategy**
 ![Boxplot - Distribution Of Predicted 6-Month CLTV By Strategy](../5_Prescriptive_Sales_Analysis/Assets/Py_36_Distribution_Of_Predicted_6_Month_CLTV_By_Strategy_Boxplot.png)